latest nhpb_banner 1__compressed2

 Address: P.O.
 Box 33288 Los Angeles, California 90033, phone number is (323) 266-4139

-Housing Authority of The City of LA: Section 8 Area Offices and Inspection Departments, (213) 252-2500.
+Housing Authority of The City of LA: Section 8 Area Offices help low-income families, the homeless and single people.
+Call (213) 252-2500 or 833-422-5248.
+Whether rehousing, or placement into free or income based transitional housing, programs are offered.
 Click here for more information on CA section 8 housing vouchers.

 Human Service Association